23003250/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+1.Start the program

-1.Import pandas and matplotlib.pyplot.
+2.Import pandas and matplotlib.pyplot.

-2.Read the dataset and transform it.
+3.Read the dataset and transform it.

-3.Import KMeans and fit the data in the model.
+4.Import KMeans and fit the data in the model.

-4.Plot the Cluster graph.
+5.Plot the Cluster graph.

+6.End the program

 ## Program:
 ```